Obong2024/Obong-LITA-Project/README.md

 # LITA_CLASS_DOCUMENTATION

-I am a data analyst in training with an incubator hub, where I am developing expertise in data manipulation, analysis, and visualization.
+I am a data analyst in training with LADIES IN TECH AFRICA INCUBATOR HUB, where I am developing expertise in data manipulation, analysis, and visualization.
 This immersive experience is deepening my understanding of data-driven decision-making, enabling me to uncover significant patterns and insights through practical, project-based learning.

 ### Project Title: In-Depth Sales Data Analysis for Improved Business Insights

 [Project Overview](#project-overview)